Makah: Language

 The Makah language is the Indigenous language spoken by the Makah people.
 The endonym for the language is qʷi·qʷi·diččaq.

 Makah linguistically belongs to the Southern Nootkan branch of the Wakashan family of languages.
 It is also the only Wakashan language in the United States.
 Other tribes speaking Wakashan are located in British Columbia, Canada, immediately across the Strait of Juan de Fuca on the west coast of Vancouver Island, and northwards as far as that province's Central Coast region.

 Makah has been extinct as a first language since 2002, when its last fluent native speaker died.
 However, it survives as a second language.
 The Makah Tribe is also working to revive the language, and has established preschool classes to teach its children.

 Reservation

 The Makah Tribe owns the Makah Indian Reservation on the northwest tip of the Olympic Peninsula; it includes Tatoosh Island.
 They live in and around the town of Neah Bay, Washington, a small fishing village.

 Tribal census data from 1999 show that the Makah Tribe has 1,214 enrolled members; some 1,079 live on the reservation.
-The unemployment rate on the reservation is approximately 51%.
+The unemployment rate on the reservation is approximately 51%, which drops slightly in the summer due to seasonal employment related to tourism.